mefaxas-crypto/pcg-tortuga-yola/docs/userguide.md

 -   After logging in, the first step is to **select a kitchen outlet** from the dropdown menu in the top-left of the header.
 -   All data you see on the Dashboard, Inventory, and Purchasing pages is scoped to the selected outlet.
 You can switch between outlets at any time.
+-   Users with the `Clerk` or `Cook` role may be assigned to a single outlet and will not be able to switch.

 ### 1.3.
 Initial Data Setup (For Admins)